Te Koi the Lodge at Bronte

 Five luxury rooms sit on the water's edge, each with a private deck and panoramic, breathtaking views of the Waimea Inlet.
 It is serene and peaceful, whilst only being 30 minutes from the galleries and shops of Nelson.

 Your hosts, Margaret and Bruce, have left no detail un-thought of when they designed the interiors of these suites and villas, they are modern and stylish, without compromising on the kiwi integrity.
 Each contains a king-size bed, kitchenette, comfortable living space with lounge chairs and coffee table, with modern en-suite bathrooms.

 After a day's adventure in the Abel Tasman National Park, soak away in the spa bath or enjoy a Sauvignon Blanc on the deck, listening to the lapping water and songbirds at sunset.
 Breakfast is special at Bronte - the food and the setting.
 The diverse selection may include local fruit juices, croissants, a variety of waffles and omelettes, free-range eggs and the freshest local fruits; and espresso made from locally roasted beans.

-Bronte has its own small vineyard, a 13-meter heated swimming pool and a tennis court and is only a short hop to the gorgeous little waterside township of Mapua, where the Cool Gallery is definitely worth a look, housing local art, sculptures and jewelry.
+Bronte has its own small vineyard, a 13-metre heated swimming pool and a tennis court and is only a short hop to the gorgeous little waterside township of Mapua, where the Cool Gallery is definitely worth a look, housing local art, sculptures and jewellery.

 Golden Bay & Farewell Spit (Shared)